 Your mailshot has to stand out from the other post on the doormat.
 It must have a clear and simple message and grab the attention of the recipient.
 Above all, a direct mailing has to convince your target market to respond.

-Creating a successful mail pack depends on getting all of the elements right.
+Creating a successful mailing depends on getting all of the elements right.
 Before you plan your approach, it's a good idea to answer a few questions.
 What is your target market and your key message?
 What are the main selling points of your product or service?
 How can recipients take advantage of your offer?
 What sort of response are you looking for?

 Use your answers to draw up a creative brief that will inform all your decisions about the mailshot from now on.